Valkea/OC_AI_06/README.md

 1. At first, we will conduce an EDA for the Topic Modelling and try LDA and NMF modelling *(01_Topic_Modelling.ipynb)* <br><img src="medias/steps.png" alt="Topic Modelling steps" width="400"/>
 2. Then we will conduce an EDA for the feature extraction and Image Classification problem and optionnaly try to implement a model *(04_Image_Classification.ipynb)* <br><img src="medias/bovw_process.jpeg" alt="Bag of Visual Words steps" width="400"/>
 3. After that, will develop a python script to gather new reviews from the Yelp API *(02_API_Scrapping.py)*
-4. And finally, we will procude a custum dashbord to present and try the various solutions *(03_Streamlit.py)*
+4. And finally, we will procude a custom dashbord to present results from points 1 & 2 *(03_Streamlit.py)*

 ---